 We have recruited a magician, a geologist, an ichthyologist (fish expert), a geographer, and an historian of the far east who will talk on Japanese gardens.
 Other speakers will tell of women’s WWII railway work, another will sing and tell us the story of Christmas traditions, one will explain the history of walking and another will describe the inspiring social achievements created by choir singing.
-We also have the local road history and the tale of how the Ordnance Survey named things in Cumbria 160 years ago.
+We also have the history of local roads and the tale of how the Ordnance Survey named places in Cumbria 160 years ago.

 Once again we will offer two free talks this year.
-The free open introductory and informal gathering is on Tuesday 19 August at 7pm for 7.15pm given by our own Professor Philip Helliwell.
+The free open introductory and informal gathering is on Tuesday 19 August at 7pm for 7.15pm and is given by our own Professor Philip Helliwell.
 All You Wanted to Know About Arthritis.
 It is accompanied by drinks and nibbles allowing the audience time to meet the committee, sign up (card machine or cash/cheques) and meet old friends.
-On Tuesday 23 September there will be an additional FREE TALK in association with Grange Natural History Society by Stephen Trotter.
-Our main Ten Talks will begin on Tuesday 14 October.
-All this, at the Victoria Hall.
+On Tuesday 23 September there is a FREE TALK by Stephen Trotter, in association with the excellent Grange Natural History Society.
+Our Ten Talks programme will then begin on Tuesday 14 October.

-Our membership is around 150.
-Our fee remains £46.
+Our fee remains £46 (otherwise £10 per talk at the door).
 At £4.60 per talk, that’s less than a glass of wine for highly informative entertainment.
-Perhaps you have a friend or new neighbour you can encourage to come along, (perhaps to the FREE TALK), or treat someone to membership for their birthday?
-If each one of us introduced a friend we would boost our numbers and help protect our Society for all the community to enjoy.
+Why not ask friends or a new neighbour to come along, perhaps to the FREE TALK, or treat someone to membership for their birthday?
+Introducing friends helps boost our numbers and so protects our Society for all the community to enjoy.

 Kind regards,